-Repeat applicants are fine: if you applied last year and you meet these eligibility requirements, by all means feel free to apply again.
+Repeat applicants are fine: if you applied previously and you meet these eligibility requirements, by all means feel free to apply again.

 This is tricky, but: no organizations with which Barrelhouse or its editors have a working business relationship.
 This does not include organizations that have participated in our conference.
 It does include presses that have published our (individual) books or organizations with which Barrelhouse has active business relationships.
 If you’re not sure if you fit in this category, get in touch and we’ll figure it out.
 We’re going to be careful here, so if you have to ask, probably you’re ineligible.
 Also, hi!
 Looking forward to seeing you at AWP!